Skip to main content

 Frequently Asked Questions

 Deciding to earn your master's in healthcare administration could be a wise choice if you want to take your career to the next level.
-While it is possible to get a job in healthcare administration with a bachelor's degree, requirements vary by employer, job function and position title.
+While it's possible to get a job in healthcare administration with a bachelor's degree, requirements vary by employer, job function and position title.

 Many prospective students worry about having to leave work or reduce working hours to earn their graduate degrees.
 SNHU's online programs have been carefully designed with the lives of busy working adults in mind.
 A great number of our students find that the online nature of our programs gives them the ability to enroll as part-time students while continuing to work full-time jobs.

-"SNHU offered the program and flexibility that I needed as an adult student that allowed me to complete coursework on my time and schedule and at my own pace," said Bambi Dixon, Class of 2022 and full-time healthcare professional.
+"SNHU offered the program and flexibility that I needed as an adult student that allowed me to complete coursework on my time and schedule and at my own pace," said Bambi Dixon '19 '23G, a full-time healthcare professional.
 "Once I started the courses and realized that I could set my schedule, it was easier to develop a routine and schedule to ensure that I didn’t ever miss a deadline for projects and assignments."

-When you earn your master's degree in healthcare administration, you take a step in readying yourself for job roles such as healthcare administrator, healthcare executive and medical and health services manager – and could eventually lead to C-suite positions.
+Earning a master's degree in healthcare administration means taking a step toward roles like healthcare administrator, healthcare executive and medical and health services manager — all of which could eventually lead to C-suite positions.

-According to the U.S. Bureau of Labor Statistics, medical and health service managers made a median annual salary of $104,830 in May 2022 – higher than the median annual wages in all other management occupations.1
+According to the U.S. Bureau of Labor Statistics, medical and health services managers made a median annual salary of $110,680 in May 2023.1

-The BLS also reported the highest median annual wages for medical and health services managers in these top industries:
+The BLS also reported the highest median annual wages for medical and health services managers in these top industries1:

-• Hospitals.
-State, local and private hospital settings provide plenty of opportunities for healthcare administrators in a specific unit or wing – or manage the entire organization.
+• Hospitals: State, local and private hospital settings provide plenty of opportunities for healthcare administrators in specific units, wings or entire organizations.

-• Nursing and residential care facilities.
-With the baby boomer generation advancing in age, there's an increasing need for assisted-living facilities – meaning an increasing demand for administrators.
-Be aware, all 50 states require nursing home administrators to obtain licensure.
+• Nursing and residential care facilities: With the baby boomer generation advancing in age, there's an increased need for assisted-living facilities.
+Keep in mind that all 50 states require nursing home administrators to obtain licensure.

 Most students can expect to earn their master's in healthcare administration in about 2 years.

 At SNHU, the length of your degree program is dependent on how many courses you choose to take each term.
-Though our online graduate healthcare administration program was designed to fit the lives of busy learners, and many of our students opt to study part time while maintaining full-time jobs, SNHU affords students flexibility by allowing students to take one or two courses per term.
-This means you can complete your degree in as few as 15 months as a full-time student.
+Though many of students opt to study part time while maintaining full-time jobs, SNHU allows you to take one or 2 courses per term.
+This means you could complete your degree in as few as 15 months as a full-time student.

-To enroll in a master's in healthcare administration program, you will need to have already earned your undergraduate degree.
+To enroll in SNHU's master's in healthcare administration program, you need to have your bachelor's degree.

-While your bachelor's degree does not have to be in healthcare for admission into SNHU's MS in Healthcare Administration, we want to ensure that students come equipped with the foundational knowledge to be successful in the program.
-After review of your undergraduate transcripts, you may need to take 1-2 courses prior to beginning the MS in Healthcare Administration program.
+While your bachelor's degree doesn't have to be in healthcare for admission, we want to ensure you come equipped with the foundational knowledge to be successful.
+That said, after review of your undergraduate transcripts, you may need to take 1-2 courses prior to beginning the program.

-After completing the master’s in healthcare administration program, you’ll have been given the knowledge and skills to demonstrate 4 competencies that the Association of University Programs in Health Administration (AUPHA) has identified as critical to succeeding in the field:
+After completing the master’s in healthcare administration program, you’ll have the knowledge and skills necessary to demonstrate the critical competencies identified by the Association of University Programs in Health Administration (AUPHA):

 • Communication